syun560/midip2021/README.md

 # MIDIP

-A simple MIDI Sequencer working at your browser.
+A simple MIDI sequencer working at your browser.

 [demo](https://syun560.github.io/midip2021/)